 Eventually, by the mid 1800’s, it was all resolved, leaving the parcels of land we see on the maps today.
 Encroachment was not unique to Bream; it took place all around the edges of the Forest.
 However, encroachment in the centre of the Forest was less successful, hence the view from here over extensive areas of woodland we enjoy today.

 The beacon was erected for the celebration of H.M.
 The Queen’s Diamond Jubilee.
-It was last lit on Monday, June 4th, 2012, together with many others across the UK.
+It was first lit on Monday, June 4th, 2012, together with many others across the UK.

 The cenotaph itself was designed as a smaller copy of the national Cenotaph at Whitehall in London.